-In addition to demultiplexing softwares, there are also doublet detecting softwares that use the transcriptional profiles of droplets to identify doublets by simulating doublets.
-Both demultiplexing and doublet doublet detecting softwares can be used to identify doublets in a dataset but identify differen types of doublets.
+In addition to demultiplexing softwares, there are also doublet detecting softwares that use the transcriptional proproportions of doublets.

+Fig. 1: Figure 2: Multiplexed Single Cell Captures | Cells from multiple donors can be pooled before capture.
+The goal post-capture is then to assign the singlets to the files of droplets to identify doublets by simulating doublets.
+Both demultiplexing and doublet doublet detecting softwares can be used to identify doublets in a dataset but identify different types of doublets.
 Demultiplexing methods can identify doublets from two different individuals whereases transcription-based doublet detecting methods can identify doublets between two different cell types (Figure 4).
 This makes these two method types complementary for demultiplexing and doublet removal.